actions/importer-labs/gitlab/valet-custom-transformers-lab.md

 +  PLAN_JSON: custom_plan.json
 ```

-Now that we have this custom transformers file we can add additional `transform` methods it need and reuse while running other `dry-run` and `migrate` commands
+Now that we have this custom transformers file we can add additional `transform`and `env` methods as needed and reuse it while running other `dry-run` and `migrate` commands.
+The custom transformers will only affect the pipeline being transformed if they contain the matching identifiers.
+This means if you think a custom transformer should have altered the output, then the first thing to check is if the identifier is correct.

 ## Next Lab
 [Audit a GitLab Namespace](../gitlab/valet-audit-lab.md)